tribut/ipset-rpcd/README.md

 ### users

-Assign IP sets to individual PacketFence roles.
-Keys are usernames, valus are the name of an IP set or multiple IP sets, separated by commas.
+Assign IP sets to individual PacketFence users.
+Keys are usernames, values are the name of an IP set or multiple IP sets, separated by commas.
 So if you want the user `johndoe` to be added to the
 IP sets `service-http` and `service-proxy` you would use:

 ~~~
 [users]
-johndoe = service-http, service-something
+johndoe = service-http, service-proxy
 ~~~

 ### ipsets